uxtx/website/README.md

       root: ./ # The root folder of your website project.
 Defaults to current working directory
       src: ./src # The folder to be uploaded containing your built artifact
       hook: npm run build # A hook to build/test/do anything to your code before uploading
+      indexDocmeunt: if you need to override index document.
+Default is index.html
+      errorDocmeunt: if you need to override error document.
+Default is index.html
     region: us-east-1 # The AWS region to deploy your website into
     bucketName: myBucket # (Optional) The Bucket name where `src` files/folder will be upload.
                          # If not provided, it will create random bucket name and upload `src` files